 C++ Null Pointer Example

-Let us take an example to illustrate the null pointer in C++.
+Let's consider an example to demonstrate the concept of the null pointer in C++.

 #include <iostream>